dragonlock2/MMv3/docs/lab1.md

 Use the latest `ibom.html`.

-Angle the IR sensors very slightly upward.
+Angle the IR sensors very slightly upward enough so that sensor values don't drop by very much when placed on white surface.
 Also place them on top.

+Wheels should be pushed almost against the motor holder for max concentricity.
+Look sideways for a small gap.

 ## Sanity Check